oreohive/oreohive.org/web/static/terms/r1-0-0/Terms-&-Ethics-of-Use-182e-r1.0.0.md

 - restrictions within other such licenses and Terms we use are not overruled by (freedoms granted in) this document, and
 - restrictions within this document are not overruled by (freedoms granted in) other such licenses and Terms we use.

-Should this document or these Terms & Ethics of Use contradict any other licenses or rules we use, please reach out to us via our official contact information.
+Should this document or these oreohive Source No-AI-Training License contradict any other licenses or rules we use, please reach out to us via our official contact information.
 However, by default, restrictions take charge.
 If a pair take two separate approaches and both come to apply, the most restrictive of the two approaches is to take charge.

 If one license or collection of Terms (& Ethics of Use) is being applied that grants a freedom, but another we apply restricts this, the restriction takes charge.